daannte/big-apple-bank-heist/README.md

 - The next byte represents the level timer
 - The remaining bytes are pairs of two, representing the X and Y positions of traps
 - The end of the data is denoted by a nullbyte

+## How to Run
+1. navigate to top directory "big-apple-bank-heist"
+2. `make`
+3. Load main.prg to VIC20 emulator
+* Game is optimized for XVIC VIC20 NTSC with unexpanded memory